19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a)

-12% of the employee’s ordinary wages for the month subject to a maximum of $600; and

-An amount equal to the sum of —

-(a)

-5% of the employee’s ordinary wages for the month subject to a maximum of $250; and

-An amount equal to the sum of —

-(a)

-11.5% of the employee’s ordinary wages for the month subject to a maximum of $575; and
+12.5% of the employee’s ordinary wages for the month subject to a maximum of $625; and

 An amount equal to the sum of —